-The whole case was designed in Fusion360 and then 3D printed in a dark grey PLA.
+The case was designed in Fusion360 and then 3D printed in black PLA.
+I even printed the screws and standoffs, which worked surprisingly well!

 The square hole in the bottom part is to mount an on-off switch and the hole next to it is for the cable comming from the 12V wall adapter.
 I also put a little support structure on the hole so I could secure the cable with a zip tie.